mayarosl/17-python/project/README.md

 :-1: The script works only with Georgian alphabet, any symbol from another system (if it is in an input text) will not be transfered into IPA.
 As a possible script improvement, latin and cyrillic symbols should be added to the table with mappings.

 :-1: The script does not take into account prefixes, and the solution requires time.
 For example, Georgian language is well-known for a complex verb morphology.
 Verb prefixes may coincide with initial symbols of non-verbs.
-In the project as it is given now, there is no way to understand the word's part of speech and split it correctly.
-In order to teach the script how to work with verbs, a model text with part-of-speach tagging has to be prepared.
-Ideal split script should:
+In the project as it is given now, there is no way to understand the word's morphological category, hence, no way to split other words correctly.
+In order to teach the script how to deal with verbs (and another categories of course), a model text with part-of-speach tagging has to be prepared.
+The ideal morphem-split script should:

-* chech if the word in text (or its parts) coincides with the word (or parts) in model text,
+* chech if the word in text (or word's slices) coincides with the word in the model text,
-* predict its morphological category,
+* predict word's morphological category,
 * refer for the list of morphem for exact category.